Cold pad batch

 Cold pad batch (CPB) is a method of dyeing textiles, typically cellulosic fibers such as cotton, in which the textile is impregnated with dye in a cold state, rather than being heated.
 High dye fixation and no thermal energy are the advantages of the CPB process.
 CPB-dyed fabrics are less expensive, have a softer hand feel, and have a cleaner surface than exhaust dyed materials.
 The process may take up to 12 hours in the batching process, depending on the depth of the shade.
 The disadvantage is that batching is a time-consuming and lengthy process.
 The process was developed in 1960.

 During the dyeing process, the dye must become close and even with the material in order to produce a uniform color that is fast to moisture, heat, and light.
 Due to their superior fastness properties and simple application, reactive dyes are currently the most common type of dye for cotton dyeing.
 The CPB technique uses less water and energy.
-This approach eliminates the typical salt used to exhaust reactive dyes and provides good dye fixing.
+This approach eliminates the typical salt used to exhaust reactive dyes and provides good dye fixation.